rudrakshkapil/CMPUT566-Project/README.md

 # CMPUT566-Project
 **Title**: A Study of Image Classification ML Algorithms, Including a Custom Implementation of CNNs

 This repository contains the code for my final project for the UAlberta course CMPUT 466/566 Machine Learning.
+A version of the project report has been uplaoded to this repository, however the final version is the one submitted through eClass.

 ## Organization